Visiting Auroville for the First Time - Is Auroville Worth Visiting?

 And since some of the events/activities might take place at night somewhere far from your hostel, it’s not going to be a very comfortable (or safe) walk, unless you’ve got headlamps or torch lights.
 If you’re renting a bike or motorbike, make sure the lights are working.

-What to Do in Auroville
+Things to Do in Auroville

 Most people who visit Auroville only do so as a day trip from Chennai or Pondicherry.
 They usually only spend their time in the visitor’s center, which is enough to provide them with everything they need to know about the place.